-- The State of California contracts for city pairs with domestic airlines.
+The State of California contracts for city pairs with domestic airlines.
 These contracts provide discounted airfares, referred to as YCAL and VCAL fares, for travel between various California city pairs and numerous out-of-state destinations.
-Cost savings may be achieved through these contracted fares as they are unrestricted and not subject to limited seating. - 2.
-Discounted fares are available to trial court employees traveling on official court business when ordering directly from an airline or from an authorized travel agent.
+Cost savings may be achieved through these contracted fares as they are unrestricted and not subject to limited seating.

+- 2. Discounted fares are available to trial court employees traveling on official court business when ordering directly from an airline or from an authorized travel agent.
 Acceptable methods of payment include: - a.
 A Citibank TPS; and - b.
 A Citibank Government Card clearly marked "State of California." - 3.
-The YCAL and VCAL fares are available online at www.travel.dgs.ca.gov/Airlines /default.htm (click on State-Contracted Air Fares).
+The YCAL and VCAL fares are available online at www.dgs.ca.gov/OFAM/Travel.